Oktopost/oyster/docs/Modules/TreeActions/ChainSetup.md

 6. Click on the `First Child` link.
 This will update the URL to `/chain/first

-Now you should see this new lines in your console:
+Now you should see these new lines in your console:

 ```
 Navigating to: /chain/first